gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > [!Tip]
 > **Performance tuning**
 > - Set the correct join cardinalities for JOIN prune
-> - There is no UNION prune as in SAP HANA Views.
+> - There is no UNION prune as in SAP HANA Views

 ### 2.2.1.
 Association
 Create a new GV using the previously GV and add the associations (as in the local table).
 It can be used in creating Aanlytic Model.